Singapore railway station gets new life as fashion runway

 "We try to do our fashion show in an interesting and different location every year.
 The Tanjong Pagar Railway Station is historical, it's interesting and it's never been used for a fashion show before," Grace Lee, editor of fashion magazine NuYou told Reuters.

-Nuyou, which is Chinese for girlfriend, organised the show with sister magazine Female.
+Nuyou, which is Chinese for girlfriend, organized the show with sister magazine Female.

 "We're working with RED Valentino, the baby in the Valentino stable, as it expands into Asia," added Female's creative editor Jeanette Ejlersen.